 Further, cross-referencing them with third-party recorded data can also identify if time stamping discrepancies exist.
 Comparing to recordings from the SIP or a packet capture option like Exegy’s that consolidates the tapes and syncs timestamps with the NIST can help establish credibility and validity in your internal time stamping.

 Finally, tracking and managing frequency of stale quotes—those that reach the market and are no longer timely—can highlight other latency concerns.
 Beyond supporting the notion that a tech hurdle could be preventing lowest possible latency, a high number of stale quotes could also indicate an occurrence of artificial liquidity or a trading strategy dependent on a delayed trigger.
 When hardware and software do not present the source of the latency issue, reviewing these metrics in a holistic consideration may more clearly determine the source.

 4. Confirm quality and consistency of execution.
 Once the systemic issues are highlighted and resolved, evaluating algorithmic and display trader performance builds confidence in the quality and consistency of established strategy and process.
 This portion of analysis falls much closer within anticipated metrics of a buy-side broker-dealer’s trade performance reviews.
 Tracking risk measures and trading ratios with benchmarks in mind make outliers more evident.
 Anomalies could indicate an algorithm has become outdated and needs refinement or manual trades are being made with bias in mind and coaching could be valuable.

-While this checklist may resemble aspects of a trade performance review, the same elements can help ensure traders are achieving the best price for their customers.
-By viewing this analysis with best execution in mind, a trading team can proactively audit their firm’s trading strategies and establish stronger assurance with compliance requirements.
+While these elements may resemble aspects of a trade performance review, they also can serve as a best execution checklist to help ensure traders are achieving the best price for their customers.
+By viewing this analysis with execution in mind, a trading team can proactively audit their firm’s trading strategies and establish stronger assurance with compliance requirements.